-Data-Driven Strategies: Moving All Students Forward on the NJSLA-M
+Data-Driven Strategies: Moving All Students Forward on the NJSLA - Adaptive - Math

 Participants will review NJSLA Evidence Statements, analyze high-level data to drive instructional decisions, explore tools for organizing data, and engage in interactive activities to learn high-leverage strategies in math, leaving with specific strategies and resources for immediate use.